 Museum of the Royal Tombs in Aigai

 Vergina was the first capital of the ancient kingdom of Macedonia then called Aigai.
 It was around when in 336 BC Philip II was assassinated in the theatre and Alexander the Great was proclaimed king.
-The excavations by professor Manolis Andronikos and his group in 1977 made one of the greatest archaeological discoveries of the 20th century by discovering Royal Tombs and Palace remains.
-The museum was made over the actual Royal Tombs covering them by a roof and making an elegant exposition in a mysterious darkness where only the historical objects are lighted.
+The excavations by Professor Manolis Andronikos and his group in 1977 made one of the greatest archaeological discoveries of the 20th century by discovering Royal Tombs and Palace remains.
+The museum was made over the actual Royal Tombs covering them by a roof and making an elegant exposition in mysterious darkness where only the historical objects are lighted.
 The museum includes three Macedonian tombs: a tomb of Philip II with a hunting scene fresco painting, Tomb of the Prince that may belong to Alexander IV, grandson of Philip II and his son Alexander the Great and another ruined Macedonian tomb of the third BC century.
 As it is not allowed to take pictures inside, you just have to trust me that this visit will leave a special footprint in your memory.
-This place is inscribed in UNESCO world cultural heritage list.
+This place is inscribed in the UNESCO world cultural heritage list.
 After visiting the brilliant museum get back to Veria.If you use public transport, it would be better to check public transport options back to Veria in advance, for example, in Veria bus station as I didn’t find any bus timetables available at the bus stop in Vergina.

 More than 2000 years old Veria was the second most significant town, after Aigai, during the blooming ancient Macedonian years.
 The city is built on the foothills of Mt.
 Vermion north of the Haliacmon River.
 From the 11th to the 14th century it was the third most important city of the Byzantine Empire, after Constantinople (Istanbul) and Thessaloniki.
 The impressively large number of Byzantine and post-Byzantine churches gave the city the nickname “Little Jerusalem” and a great reputation as a regional religious center of the Byzantine Empire.
 Today 48 Byzantine and post Byzantine churches with beautiful frescoes are well preserved in Veria out of the 72 that once existed in the city.
 So you have plenty to choose from.
 I just managed to see a few glimpses of that.
 So what have I seen in Veria?
 First of all, I liked the special atmosphere of a small town filled with pedestrian streets, churches, shops and cafes where you can have a cup of Greek coffee with a glass of ice cold water.
-I just loved it.Be aware that the oldest churches with great historical value are sometimes well hidden between higher buildings and also located below zero ground level so watch out for them carefully.
+I just loved it.Be aware that the oldest churches with great historic value are sometimes well hidden between higher buildings and also located below zero ground level so watch out for them carefully.
 Newer churches in most cases are bigger and more visible.
 So I visited a few of both kinds, all near the central bus station.

 Church of Saint Patapios